jayh92/DrinkMate/README.md

 - 2/23/14: Basic funtional setup for Drink.java and Ingredient.java classes added.
 - 2/24/14: DatabaseHelper.java set up to help with databae interactions
 - 2/24/14: SQLite Database can set and retrieve rows.
+- 2/26/14: RandomActivity is now selecting random drink from Database information

 | TESTING |